 Another important exclusion may concern business interruption.
-Some policies specifically exclude business interruption due to a cyber breach.
-Others specifically provide that coverage.333 An insured should evaluate the potential impact of cyber losses on its ability to conduct business and determine whether business interruption for this kind of loss is necessary or appropriate.
+Some policies specifically exclude business interruption due to a cyber event.
+Others specifically provide that coverage.331 The potential impact of cyber losses on an insured's ability to conduct business should be carefully evaluated by the parties to determine whether coverage for this kind of business interruption loss is necessary or appropriate.
 Particular attention should be given to limits and sublimits since outages from cyber claims are sometimes brief but can cause significant loss of income and extra expense.

-Exclusions barring coverage for liability assumed under contract or agreement are also increasingly important in the cyber context.334
+Exclusions for liability assumed under contract or agreement are also increasingly important in the cyber context, 332 as illustrated by the court decision denying P.F.
+Chang's' claim under a cyber policy.
+333

-- 332. See, e.g., First Bank of Del., Inc. v.
+^{330.} See, e.g., First Bank of Del., Inc. v.
 Fid. & Deposit Co. of Md., No. N11C-08-221 MMJ CCLD, 2013 WL 5858794, at 9 (Del.
 Sup.
 Ct.
 Oct.
 30, 2013) (finding insurance for a data breach under D&O policy's "electronic risk liability" coverage, which covered "any unauthorized use of, or unauthorized access to electronic data or software with a computer system," reasoning that every unauthorized use or access would almost necessarily involve fraud and thus a fraud exclusion would render coverage illusory); G&G Oil Co. of Ind. v.
 Cont'l W. Ins.
 Co., 165 N.E.3d 82, 89 (Ind.
-2021) (defining "fraudulently cause a transfer" to mean "to obtain by trick" and denying summary judgment for both parties because not all ransomware attacks that "hijack" the policyholders' computer system are "necessarily fraudulent"). - 333.
-See, e.g., Travelers Cyber Risk Form CYB-3001, § I.J (2010) ("The Company will pay the Insured Organization for Business Interruption Loss incurred by the Insured Organization which is directly caused by a Computer System Disruption taking place during the Policy Period[.]"); Complaint, Moses Afonso Ryan Ltd. v.
+2021) (defining "fraudulently cause a transfer" to mean "to obtain by trick" and denying summary judgment for both parties because not all ransomware attacks that "hijack" the policyholders' computer system are "necessarily fraudulent").

+^{331.} See, e.g., Travelers Cyber Risk Form CYB-3001, § I.J (2010) ("The Company will pay the Insured Organization for Business Interruption Loss incurred by the Insured Organization which is directly caused by a Computer System Disruption taking place during the Policy Period[.]"); Complaint, Moses Afonso Ryan Ltd. v.
 Sentinel Ins.
 Co., No. 1:17-CV-00157 (D.R.I.
 Apr.
 21, 2017) (a small law firm was extorted of \$25,000 by a ransomware attack and suffered a multiple-month business interruption resulting in more than \$700,000 in damages, and was denied coverage under its property policy), Stipulation of Dismissal with Prejudice Ordered, Moses Afonso Ryan Ltd. v.
 Sentinel Ins.
 Co., No. 1:17-CV-00157 (D.R.I.
-May 1, 2018), ECF No. 16. - 334.
-See, e.g., Spec's Family Partners, Ltd. v.
+May 1, 2018), ECF No. 16.
+332. See, e.g., Spec's Family Partners, Ltd. v.
 Hanover Ins.
-Co., 739 F. App'x 233 (5th Cir.
-2018); St. Paul Fire & Marine Ins.
-Co. v.
-Rosen Millennium Inc., No. 6:17-CV-540-ORL-41-GJK (M.D.
-Fla.
-Mar.
-27, 2017), decided on other grounds, St. Paul Fire & Marine Ins.
-Co. v.
-Rosen Millennium, Inc.,
+Co., 739 F. App'x 233